Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Introduction

-In $e^+e^-$ scattering, the total cross section measured by SND \cite{snd2pg00,snd2pg13,snd2pg16} and CMD2 \cite{cmd22pg} experiments, at low energies, can be described considering the intermediate state to be driven by the $\rho$ and $\omega$, refinements require the incorporation of the $\phi$ and $\rho^\prime$ mesons \cite{Moussallam:2013una,Moussallam:2021dpk,jorge,david,avalos}.
-In the $\tau$ decay, the considered observable is the two-pions invariant mass distribution.
-These observables exhibit the general behavior produced by the presence of both resonances, but not the specific role of each of them, making difficult to identify how the particular properties combine to get the total result.
-This is not a trivial fact, since the processes involves a $\rho-\omega-\pi$ vertex where at least one of the mesons is off-shell.
-Due to momentum conservation, $\rho$ and $\omega$ do not resonate at a difference energy given by the mass gap between them but farther, to account for the energy carried out by the pion.
+In $e^+e^-$ scattering, the total cross section measured by SND \cite{snd2pg00,snd2pg13,snd2pg16} and CMD2 \cite{cmd22pg} experiments, at low energies, can be described considering the intermediate state to be driven by the $\rho$ and $\omega$.
+Refinements require the incorporation of the $\phi$ and $\rho^\prime$ mesons \cite{Moussallam:2013una,Moussallam:2021dpk,jorge,david,avalos}.
+In the $\tau$ decay, the considered observable is the dipion invariant mass distribution.
+These observables exhibit the general behavior produced by the presence of both resonances, but not the specific role of each of them, making it difficult to identify how the particular properties combine to get the total result.
+This is not a trivial fact, since the processes involve a $\rho-\omega-\pi$ vertex where at least one of the mesons is off-shell.
+Due to energy conservation, $\rho$ and $\omega$ do not resonate at energies which differ just by the mass gap between them but larger, to account for the energy carried out by the pion.